stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Onboarding"></a>
 # 2. Prerequisites

-Before you can integrate your application with itsme® Login and Share Data services, you must set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.
+Before you can integrate your application with itsme® Login and Share Data services, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.

 # 3. Integrating Login and Share Data services